 Learn How to Use a Wrist Blood Pressure Monitor Correctly in 5 Minutes

-A study published in the Hypertension journal has pointed out that many people are misusing wrist blood pressure monitor at home, which leads to them getting inaccurate readings.
+A study published in the Hypertension journal has pointed out that many people are misusing wrist blood pressure monitors at home, which leads to them getting inaccurate readings.
 The inaccurate readings are usually higher than what’s true.
 To help you get more accurate measurements, here are some guidelines for measuring your blood pressure.

 First, here are some dos and don’ts of using a blood pressure monitor that applies to both wrist and underarm-monitor.